arijit4/Moneger/README.md

 ### Setup your database
 Follow the below easy steps to continue.
-Don't worry, you just need to do these only once." + "
+Don't worry, you just need to do these only once.
 1. Create a new `Google Sheet` into your Google Drive.
 Use the WebApp of Google Sheet as App-script may not be available in other
 2. Click `Extensions > App Script`
 3. Copy the code from the [DB_Code.js] file and paste that into the `Code.gs` file and save the file.